There is way too much to see in 3 days... and in July it will be full of tourists.

-Just a few ideas! almost 8 years ago
+Just a few ideas! about 8 years ago

 Thank you for all the wonderful ideas.

-This has been very helpful! almost 8 years agoAnswered by G Kim via Travellr.com
+This has been very helpful! about 8 years agoAnswered by G Kim via Travellr.com

 My advice: Get a good map like the Streetwise laminated map.